HF-RapidResponse/volunteer-portal/README.md

 Activates the virtual environment that the dependencies were installed in to enable you to run the API.
 This command must be run in a terminal session before running the below commands.

 #### `pip install -r requirements.txt`
-This installs the dependencies for the API.
-This deviates from the standard Conda way of doing things with an `environment.yaml` file, but as long as the `conda create` command above is run with pip at the end, pip packages installed while the environment is active will be local to the environment and won't affect system wide packages.
+If you created your virtual environment using `conda create` then this has already been done for you (and you can always reinstall dependencies by running `conda env update` or `pip install -r requirements.txt` from within the conda virtual environment).
+If you created your virtual environment using `virtualenv` then this required step installs the dependencies for the API.

 #### `uvicorn api:app --app-dir . --reload`

 Runs the app in the development mode.<br />
-Open [http://localhost:8000](http://localhost:8000/redoc) to view the API docs in the browser.
+Open [http://localhost:8000/redoc](http://localhost:8000/redoc) to view the API docs in the browser.

 #### `mypy .`
 Runs linting which validates Python static type hints/annotations